esp-rs/esp-template/docs/README.md

 > **Warning**
 >
->  ESP32-C2 is not supported in Wokwi yet.
+>  ESP32-C2 and ESP32-C6 are not yet not supported in Wokwi.

 > **Warning**
 >
->  Gitpod does not, yet, support Wokwi extension hence Wokwi simulation is not available in Gitpod
+>  Gitpod does not, yet, support Wokwi extension hence Wokwi simulation is not available in Gitpod.

 #### Gitpod